On your Horizon host:

 The Horizon configuration file

-) has changed
+(/etc/openstack-dashboard/local_settings) has changed

 substantially between versions, so you will need to:

-file with any necessary
+local_settings file.local_settings with local_settings.rpmnewlocal_settings file with any necessary

-information from your old configuration (such as SECRET_KEY
+information from your old configuration (such as SECRET_KEY,

-, etc).If you are running Django 1.5 (or later), you will need to make
+OPENSTACK_HOST, etc).If you are running Django 1.5 (or later), you will need to make

-sure that there is a correctly configured ALLOWED_HOSTS
+sure that there is a correctly configured ALLOWED_HOSTS setting

-is a list hostnames
+in your local_settings file.
+ALLOWED_HOSTS is a list hostnames

 that can be used to contact your Horizon service; if people will be